The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Introduction

-\paragraph{Alternative data in finance.} This line of research studies how newly accessible data sources affect forecasting performance.
-While the challenge of integrating new alternative data sources into a forecasting model is universal, it has been extensively investigated in financial applications (see \cite{Foucault2025} for a survey).
-Numerous recent studies show that alternative data significantly improve forecasting ability in credit scoring models used by lenders to screen loan applications and by online merchants offering buy-now-pay-later programs.
-These data sources include applicants' digital footprints \citep{Berg2020, Gambacorta2024}, borrowers' pictures \citep{Ravina2025}, textual descriptions of the reasons for the loans \citep{Iyer2016}, open banking data \citep{He2023,Babina2025}, online merchants' transaction volumes and payment history \citep{Gambacorta2023}, mobile phone data \citep{Oskarsdottir_Baesens2019}, email usage \citep{Djeundje2021}, and psychometric and cognitive assessments \citep{Bryan2024}.
-In these studies, the incremental value of alternative data is typically assessed by the improvement in forecasting accuracy (e.g., an increase in AUC) when such data are incorporated into credit scoring models, under the simplifying assumption that both standard and alternative data are fully available for all observations.
-In contrast, we adopt what we view as a more operationally relevant perspective: in practice, alternative data are accumulated gradually over time, and observed performance gains are subject to uncertainty.\footnote{The \textit{expanding feature set} problem we are considering here is more complex than the analog \textit{reducing feature set} problem, which arises when certain features disappear \citep{Bian2022supply}.
-The latter can occur when a data source suddenly becomes inaccessible or prohibitively expensive.
-In such cases, a new model needs to be trained using the original dataset, but excluding the now-unavailable features from the train dataset.
-There is no comparison between an incumbent and a challenger model in this case, as the former is no longer operational.
-Indeed, the goal is to identify the best challenger model and deploy it.}
+\paragraph{Alternative data and ML in finance.} Finance provides a natural empirical setting because alternative data can improve screening, forecasting, and investment decisions.
+While the challenge of integrating new data sources into forecasting models is universal, it has been studied extensively in financial applications (see \cite{Foucault2025} for a survey).
+In credit markets, alternative data improve forecasting in credit-scoring models used by lenders and buy-now-pay-later providers (while also broadening credit access for borrowers with limited credit histories), using applicants' digital footprints \citep{Berg2020,Gambacorta2024}, borrowers' pictures \citep{Ravina2025}, loan descriptions \citep{Iyer2016}, open-banking data \citep{He2023,Babina2025}, merchants' transaction volumes and payment histories \citep{Gambacorta2023}, mobile-phone data \citep{Oskarsdottir_Baesens2019}, email usage \citep{Djeundje2021}, and psychometric and cognitive assessments \citep{Bryan2024}.
+Beyond lending, alternative data have been shown to predict financial outcomes in asset management and venture capital \citep{Green2019,Bonelli2025,Chi2025,Dessaint2024,Cao2024}.
+In these studies, the value of alternative data is measured by improvements in forecasting accuracy under the simplifying assumption that alternative features are fully available for all observations.
+More broadly, despite the growing use of alternative data and increasingly complex ML models in finance \citep{GuKellyXiu2020,kelly2022financial,ChenMS2024,Kelly2024}, this literature largely abstracts from the data-acquisition, training, validation, and deployment costs that determine when switching to a new model is economically justified.
+In contrast, we adopt a more operational perspective: alternative data accumulate gradually, their gains are uncertain, and their collection, validation, and deployment are costly